 Don’t forget lighting: be sure to rig new navigation lights (at the bow) and anchor light (at the transom/stern).
 If you do any dusk or night cruising, anchor-out fishing or relaxing after dark, navigation and anchor lights are mandatory so that others will see you (and required by most state laws and Coast Guard regulations!).
 On a separate circuit, interior mood lighting along the seat bases makes setting the mood for dusk cruising easy.

-To complete the rigging, a quality marine stereo with MP3 input, subwoofer and multiple speakers placed strategically throughout the boat will provide good sounds for your crew.
+To complete the rigging, a quality marine stereo, subwoofer and multiple speakers placed strategically throughout the boat will provide good sounds for your crew.

 FurnitureHow worn and tired are your chairs and loungers?
 You’ll need to decide whether to repair or replace.